vanhoangkha/Networking-fundamentals/Day55_Virtualizations_and_Cloud_Part1.md

 - The OS running directly on the hardware is called the HOST OS
 - The OS running in a VM is called a GUEST OS
 - Another name for a TYPE 2 HYPERVISOR is *hosted hypervisor*
-- Although TYPE 2 HYPERVISORS are rarely used in data center environments, they are common on personal-use devices (for example, if a MAC/Linux user needs to run an app that is only supported on Windows, or vice-versa)
+- Although TYPE 2 HYPERVISORS are rarely used in data center environments, they are common on personal-use devices (Ví dụ, if a MAC/Linux user needs to run an app that is only supported on Windows, or vice-versa)

 ---